aykutkardas/svg-quick-editor/README.md

 ```

 > Do not use NPM to install the dependencies, as the specific package versions in `yarn.lock` are
-> used to build and test SVG Quick Action.
+> used to build and test SVG Quick Editor.

 You are now ready to develop and watch changes.
 Running this command will start the project and you
 can view it at `http://localhost:3000/`